libremesh/network-profiles/calafou/README.md

 ## Indoor

-The same as the gateway profile (in this case, to have a port configured as WAN can be useful in case there is some problem with the internet access and someone decides to plug in a cellular data gateway).
+The same as the outdoor_gateway profile (in this case, to have a port configured as WAN can be useful in case there is some problem with the internet access and someone decides to plug in a cellular data gateway).

 Wifi ports: